 Road construction would be conducted using a CAT D8 bulldozer or equivalent.
 Vegetation disturbance would be avoided to the maximum extent possible.
-No maintenance is planned for improved existing roads, as the Project would only use existing roads for approximately 12 to 24 months during active drilling, after which the roads would be reclaimed.
+No maintenance is planned for improved existing roads, as the Project would use existing roads for approximately 12 to 24 months during active drilling, after which the roads would be reclaimed to pre-disturbance conditions through revegetation.
 Road improvements would require selected stretches of existing access roads to be bladed and cleared of vegetation.
 Most of the existing roads in the Project Area are approximately six feet wide, and it is assumed that road improvements would require approximately six feet of additional disturbance for road widening.